Jfink86/CleMasterSyllabus/SlideDeck/src/objects/access-modifiers/index.md

-title: Introduction to Object Oriented Programming
+title: Access Modifiers
-subtitle: The Fundamentals of OOP
+subtitle: Now you see me, now you don't
 theme: league

 ## Goals